Ghost-code99/signal-log/src/docs/auth-flow/auth-flow-prd.md

 **User actions (manual steps):**

-- [ ] Go to [Clerk Dashboard](https://dashboard.clerk.com/) → Navigate to Integrations → Select Supabase
+- [ ] Go to [Supabase Dashboard](https://app.supabase.com/) → Navigate to **Authentication** → **Sign In/Up** → **Third Party Auth**

+- [ ] Select **Clerk** from the list of providers

+- [ ] Click on the **"Clerk's Connect with Supabase page"** link to open the integration wizard

+- [ ] In the Clerk dashboard, choose your application and instance, then activate the Supabase integration

+- [ ] Copy the Clerk domain provided

-- [ ] Follow Clerk's setup wizard to connect your Supabase project (Clerk will guide you through the process)
+- [ ] Return to the Supabase dashboard, paste the Clerk domain into the integration settings, and create the connection

 - [ ] Keep the Clerk dashboard tab open - you'll need API keys from here

+**Note (2025 Update):** This native third-party auth integration eliminates the need for custom JWT templates.
+Clerk and Supabase now work together directly through the integration wizard.

 **Configure Session Token (Critical for Onboarding):**